Forbs and Sage Grouse

 Cows trash riparian area on West Fork Blacktail Creek Beaverhead Deerlodge NF, Montana.
 Photo George Wuerthner

-All this suggests that Pie in the Sky comments that grazing can benefit sage grouse, ignoring the cumulative impacts.
+All this suggests that Pie in the Sky comments that grazing can benefit sage grouse, ignore the cumulative impacts.
 Sure, one can reduce or mitigate one or two of the issues by fencing riparian areas or removing fences, but how can you prevent the trampling of biocrusts or cattle consumption of forbs?

 Cattle and water tank near Canyonlands NP, Utah George Wuerthner